CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/recovery/pre-recovery.md

 This guide describes how to perform the steps required before starting the recovery of {{% ctx %}}.

-## Make Installation Artefacts Available on all Servers
+## Make Installation Artefacts Available

 {{< section "/disaster-recovery/single-make-installation-artefacts-available.md">}}